SkipTheDishes

-SkipTheDishes, branded as Skip, is a Canadian online food delivery service headquartered in Winnipeg, Manitoba and a division of Dutch-based Just Eat Takeaway.com.
+SkipTheDishes Restaurant Services Inc, branded as Skip, is a Canadian online food delivery service headquartered in Winnipeg, Manitoba and a division of Dutch-based Just Eat Takeaway.com.
 Users can order food from restaurants online using its iOS or Android app or through a web browser.
 Users also can provide feedback by reviewing restaurants after receiving an order.
-Skip was founded in 2012 in Saskatoon, and purchased by UK-based Just Eat in 2016, later becoming Just Eat Takeaway.com after a merger in 2020, in which Skip adopted Takeaway.com orange branding and logo.
+Skip was founded in 2012 in Saskatoon, and purchased by UK-based Just Eat in 2016, later becoming Just Eat Takeaway.com after a merger in 2020, in which Skip adopted Takeaway.com's orange branding and logo.

 History

 SkipTheDishes was founded in 2012 by brothers Josh and Chris Simair, with the idea of creating a more efficient online food ordering and delivery network.
 Josh had previously worked as an investment banker in London and recognized the opportunity to improve the food delivery process.
 The company was initially launched in Saskatoon and later moved to Winnipeg, where the head office was established.

 The co-founders bootstrapped the company and secured seed capital from angel investors, followed by additional funding from private investors and four venture capital firms.
 Three more co-founders, including another brother and two university friends, joined between 2012 and 2014 to help grow the business.
 When Skip was acquired four years later by the United Kingdom-based Just Eat, co-founders Chris Simair and Andrew Chau left.